linsera1809/classwork-more-like-funwork/README.md

 ## Question 1
 How do you see the files changed within each commit from git log?
-* Running `$ git log --stat` within a git bash terminal will show the files being changed within each commit.
+* Running `git log --stat` within a git bash terminal will show the files being changed within each commit.

 ## Question 2
 How do you see the contents of what changed within each file from the git log?